ulelab/ultraplex/README.md

 ### TSO seq (--tso_seq)

 This is used solely in conjunction with the option --three_prime_barcode.
 It is solely for TSOs that have a p5 sequence (i.e. give rise to the read 1).
 Give a sequence of Ns followed by Is.
 Ns are moved to the UMI.
 Is are trimmed from the read but not moved to the UMI.
 For example, if using a TSO of sequence (p5)NNNNNrGrGrG, you would specify --tso_seq NNNNNIII.
 This would move the five random bases to the UMI, but the three non-random bases from the rGs would be trimmed and ignored.

+# Toubleshooting

+Ultraplex was primarily designed for small barcodes.
+To improve speed during demultiplexing, it builds a 'reference' dictionary of sequence-to-barcode matches prior to demultiplexing.
+For long barcodes, this can result in a lengthy wait before demultiplexing and extremely high RAM usage.
+It is therefore recommended to using the --dont_build_reference command when using barcodes longer than 8 nt.